-Can humor help during an argument with your spouse?
+What do you think: Can humor help during a disagreement with your spouse?

 Imagine this scenario: